Request information about Camp Nicolet!

 A:

 Nicolet campers come from all over the world.
-They represent every area of the United States, as well as countries such as Mexico, Russia, and France.
+They represent most every area of the United States, as well as countries such as Mexico, Germany, Russia, Spain, and France.

 Q: What is cabin life like?